 Note also that links have been separated by brackets ([]).
-This is to prevent older screen readers from reading several adjacent links as a single link as well as helps sighted users distinguish between links visually.
+This is to prevent older screen readers from reading several adjacent links as a single link as well as to help sighted users distinguish between links visually.

 Content developers should make sure they include printable characters (such as brackets or a vertical bar (|)) surrounded by spaces between adjacent text links.
 The problem does not occur if images have been used as links; The alt-text will not be read as a single link because of the place-holding images that graphical browsers use when images are not loaded.
+Refer to the section Grouping and bypassing links [p.
+24] for more information.